Active Contrastive Learning of Audio-Visual Video Representations: Experiments

-\textbf{Comparisons with SOTA.} Table~\ref{tab:audio-classify} and Table~\ref{tab:action-recog} show the comparison of our approach and existing self-supervised approaches.
-Table \ref{tab:audio-classify} shows that our model outperforms the other SOTA self-supervised models.
-When comparing with models that trained on medium-size data (Kinetics and AudioSet 240K), our model outperform the top performance (AVID \citep{morgado2020audio} 79.1$\%$) by 0.1$\%$ and 1.8$\%$ on Kinetics and AudioSet 240K, respectively.
-Our approach also outperforms the best one (AVID \citep{morgado2020audio} 89.2$\%$) that pretrained on larger-scale dataset (AudioSet 1.8M).
-Table \ref{tab:action-recog} shows our approach outperforming various self-supervised approaches.
-To make a fair comparison, we group the SOTA approaches by different pretraining data size, i.e. small-scale (UCF/HMDB), meduim-scale (Kinetics), and large-scale (AudioSet).
-Our gains are calculated with the according counterparts.
-As we can see, our approach outperform all the other SOTA approaches that pretrained on different dataset and scale.
-When comparing with GDT \citep{patrick2020multi}, the current top model on cross-modal self-supervised learning, our model also outperform it by 1.6 $\%$ on UCF101 and 1.1 $\%$ on HMDB51.
+\textbf{Comparisons with SOTA.} Table \ref{tab:action-recog} shows our approach outperforms various self-supervised approaches on action recognition.
+For fair comparisons, we group the SOTA approaches by different pretraining dataset sizes, i.e. small-scale (UCF/HMDB), medium-scale (Kinetics), and large-scale (AudioSet).
+Our gains are calculated according to this grouping.
+As we can see, our approach outperforms SOTA approaches across all groups.
+Compared with GDT~\citep{patrick2020multi}, the current top performing model on cross-modal self-supervised learning, our model outperforms it by 1.6 $\%$ on UCF101 and 1.1 $\%$ on HMDB51.
 Table~\ref{tab:audio-classify} shows audio classification transfer results.
 For Kinetics and AudioSet (240K), our model outperforms the current state-of-the-art, AVID (79.1$\%$) by 0.1$\%$ and 1.8$\%$ on Kinetics and AudioSet 240K, respectively.
 Our approach also outperforms AVID (89.2$\%$) pretrained on AudioSet (1.8M) by 1.6$\%$.